renoise/xrnx/docs/guide/sockets.md

 The Renoise API allows you to create [network sockets](https://en.wikipedia.org/wiki/Network_socket).
 This can be used to communicate with other devices via UDP and TCP, e.g. to send or receive [OSC messages](./osc.md).

+> [!NOTE]
-> Please note that there's no support for encrypted connections.
+> There's no support for encrypted connections.
 So using protocols like HTTPs is not easily possible with the socket API in Renoise.

 ## HTTP / GET client